jasongrimes/hello-docker/README.md

 To work around this,
 a publicly accessible file called `env.js` can be created that defines the needed environment variables as global JavaScript variables on the `window.env` object.

-`env.js` is created by defining an `env.js.template` file with environment variable placeholders, which are replaced using the system tool `envsubstr`.
+`env.js` is created by defining an `env.js.template` file with environment variable placeholders, which are replaced using the system tool `envsubst`.

 In the production image, the `env.js` file is generated when the container starts, using `docker-entrypoint.sh`.
-For the dev image, `envsubstr` needs to be explicitly installed (with the "gettext" package), and npm scripts are customized to run it at build time.
+For the dev image, `envsubst` needs to be explicitly installed (with the "gettext" package), and npm scripts are customized to run it at build time.

 Create `web/public/env.js.template` with the following contents: